OliverWisn/crawler_logging/README.md

 site.
 All operations are additionally shown in the shell, except for one.
 If the url has been checked once, it will not be saved in the txt file (the end of url), but the appropriate information will be shown in the shell thanks to the operation of the logger.
+In addition, the logger saves all its occurrences in the form of the information stored in the file events.log .

 ## Version:
 The basic version of the code has tag 1.0.